julianlam/feps/fep/4adb/fep-4adb.md

 }
 ```

 By the algorithm discussed in background, we can associate the URI `acct:alyssa@social.example` with this.
-Suppose now that Alyssa owns the domain `alyssa.cool`, and set up Webfigner to answer to
+Suppose now that Alyssa owns the domain `alyssa.cool`, and set up WebFinger to answer to

 ```http
 GET https://alyssa.cool/.well-known/webfinger?resource=me@alyssa.cool